-The Council will adopt the amendments to IFRS 16 with effect from 1 April 2021.
+The Council will adopt the amendments to IFRS 16 with effect from 1 April 2022.

-An amendment will be required for Finance leases inward which will be required to be recognised regardless of whether a component is Land or buildings, and this will have the effect of introducing two additional entries.
-One for St Aldates Land related lease amounting to £48k, and another for Ramsey House of £9k which will be brought into the Assets and liabilities as at 1 April 2021.
+An amendment will be required for Finance leases inward which will be required to be recognised regardless of whether a component is Land or buildings, and this will have the effect of introducing one additional entry for St Aldates Land related lease amounting to £48k.